taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 character level.
 The DC for these spell-like abilities is equal to 10 + the spell’s level + the changeling’s Charisma modifier.
 ### Favored Class Bonus - Witch IV
-Each time you take this benefit, gain a witch spell word to your spell words known.
+Each time you take this benefit, gain a witch spell to your spells known.
 This word must be at least one level below the highest word level you can cast.

 ## Witch Class Features
 ### Patron: The Green Mother (Enchantment)